baluteshih/tioj-problem-tools/README.md

 - Allow uploading testcases without tps directory format validation.
 - Allow "Banned compilers" when editing TIOJ problem's metadata.
 - A more comfortable usage for replacing the strings.
-- Submit code from local to TIOJ problem.
 - A more comfortable usage of "tag lists".
 - Testing.
 - Interactive CLI.